Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] Leaving item from previous category blank and then you click new category, the item becomes required
 - [x] Adding a collection that is identical but has additional content registers as equal in doesCollectionAlreadyExistInDb
 - [x] Adding the collection to the database adds it twice
 - [x] When you add a new item when there's already a blank one, it suddenly makes that blank one required